nitimagulati/project_excercise/README.md

 cucumber /project_path/mmproject/features/mm_values_page_validation.feature --color -r features --format html > output/outputresult.html

-Screenshot of mock report generated via test script is as attached
+Screenshot of mock report generated via test script is as attached Would like to validate test cases against the live url once it is available, and fix errors if any.